 - Acute Back Pain vs. Chronic Back Pain Video

-Everyone experiences and expresses pain differently.
-Two people with the exact same injury will feel and show their pain in unique ways depending on a number of things such as:
+A further complication in getting care is that everyone experiences and expresses pain differently.
+Two people with the same injury will feel and show their pain in unique ways depending on a number of factors such as:

-- The situation in which the pain occurs
+- The circumstances in which the pain occurs

 - Thoughts about the chronic pain, such as “this is nothing serious” versus “this pain could kill me”